danigb/pitch-array/README.md

 # A-Pitch

-`A-pitch` is a format to represent music pitches and intervals in a simple and unified form with independence of the string representation.
+`A-pitch` is a format to represent music pitches and intervals in a simple and unified way, with independence of string representations.

 The objective of this project is to create an exchangeable pitch and interval format for javascript libraries.